doleron/tensorflow2.2-install/README.md

 Any of the previous commands should print the current version.
 For me it outputs `2.2.0`.

 Obs.: make sure you change the current folder like `cd ~` or so.
-If you try to run the previous commands in the same fodler as tensorflow was compiled you end up with a error such as: `ImportError: cannot import name 'function_pb2'`.
+If you miss this step and trying import tensorflow in the same folder where tensorflow was compiled you will end up with an error such as: `ImportError: cannot import name 'function_pb2'`.

-## Actually running tensorflow
+### Actually running tensorflow

 If you are like me and prefer to see things actually running, I do recommend to call: